danibram/mocker-data-generator/README.md

         ```javascript
             {
-                hasOne: 'user' //this populate the field with one random user
+                hasOne: 'user'
-            }
+            }   // this populate the field with one random user

-            //OR:
+            // OR:

             {
                 hasOne: 'user',
-                get: 'id' //this populate the field with one id of a random user
+                get: 'id'
-            }
+            }   // this populate the field with one id of a random user

-            //OR:
+            // OR:

             {
                 hasOne: 'user',
                 get: 'id',
-                eval: true //this populate the field with one id of a random user with eval string
+                eval: true
-            }
+            }   // this populate the field with one id of a random user with eval string
         ```

 *   **_hasMany_**: You can pass 4 parameters: